 Careers and graduate prospects

-Our masters courses in civil engineering open up a huge range of career opportunities, not only with major consultancies and contractors but across other sectors such as management and business consultancy.
+Our masters courses in civil engineering open up a huge range of career opportunities, and not only with major consultancies and contractors.

 Modules listed are indicative, reflecting the information available at the time of publication.
 Please note that modules may be subject to teaching availability, student demand and/or class size caps.